sameer-patil/reportor/ARTIFACT-APPENDIX.md

 1. Download the provided ReporTor Server-side container
 2. Extract the ZIP file to a folder on your computer (remember this location).
 3. Open a new terminal window and locate the just extracted folder.
+4. If you're using Docker Desktop, make sure it's running.
-4. Run the following command to build an run the container: sudo docker-compose up --build
+5. Run the following command to build and run the container: sudo docker-compose up --build
-5. Wait for all services to launch.
+6. Wait for all services to launch.

 Step 4: Download ReporTor Plugin and setup Onion Address
 1. Open a new terminal window and locate the extracted directory of ReporTor Server-side container.
-2. Run the following commands to download the ReporTor plugin and automatically configure the plugin with the newly created onion address: sudo chmod +x update_plugin.py sudo ./update_plugin.py sudo chmod -R 777 reportor/
+2. Run the following commands to download the ReporTor plugin and automatically configure the plugin with the newly created onion address: sudo chmod +x update_plugin.py sudo python update_plugin.py sudo chmod -R 777 reportor/

 Step 5: Install the ReporTor Plugin